vlad-ds/programming-notes/sql/design.md

 	VALUES ('T_601', 'Yojimbo', 106, '1961-06-16', 'Drama')
 ```

-Not all views however are updatable.
+Not all views however are updateable.
 Because the update affects the underlying tables.
 It's good practice to avoid modifying data through views.

 To drop a view: